kevo8763/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This project task will cover Shell, init files, variables and expansions
+This project task will cover Shell, init files, variables and expansions.